RadicalOfficial/Super-Mario-Maker-2/README.md

 ![image](https://github.com/RadicalOfficial/Super-Mario-Maker-2/assets/125277461/5b7f5ecd-f959-4196-8e84-75795891a952)<br>
 This block acts similarly to the Level Status Code block but for Maker IDs!
 ## Get User Reporter
 Similar to the Get Level reporter, it will return a value depending on the dropdown.
-Here's all the dropdowns and their descriptions:
+Here are all the dropdowns and their descriptions:
 > [!IMPORTANT]
 > This list is very long.
-If you do not want to read it, please skip.
+If you do not want to read it, please skip it.
 ```
-region - Get's the Maker's region
+region - Get the Maker's region
-country - Get's the Maker's country
+country - Get the Maker's country
 name - Get the Maker's name
 last active - Get the Maker's last online date
 mii image - Get the Maker's Mii Image